 The performance of your A.Davis guitar can vary greatly with a different set of strings.
 Materials for the core and windings are well known sound enhancers.
 The size of the core vs. the windings is also an important factor in playability and sound.
 What many people don't know is: The core and winding tension can both be controlled during manufacturing.
 A set of strings or a string in a set can act quite differently when the package labels describe similar sets of strings.

 The nut is a very important part of the guitar.
 It has to provide a stable anchor against vibration while allowing the strings to slip freely during tuning and playing.
-The nut position in relation to the frets, string height and peghead angle all have an important role in sound, intonation, and playability.
+The nut position in to the frets, string height and peghead angle all have an important role in sound, intonation, and playability.
 On a twelve string, the string heights can be measured from the bottom, center, or top of the strings to achieve a number of effects.

 A twelve string peghead with a nice string-up job.
 Look closely at the 11th string where it is "hog-tied" and wound onto the post.
 The string is anchored at the bridge and then slipped through the tuner post.
-The loose end is kinked as you wrap it around the post towards the center of the peghead [the same way the strings will wind on the tuner post], and underneath the string, and then pulled up as you pull tension on the string.
+The loose end is kinked as you wrap it around the post towards the center of the peghead [the same direction the strings will wind around the tuner post], and underneath the string, and then pulled up as you pull tension on the string.
 Keep tension on the string near the tuner shaft as you wind.

 You can get about 3" of slack by straightening your index finger and pointing [touching] at the 12th fret while the strings are being held away from the fretboard by your last three fingers.
 If you hog-tie 'em you'll need only one or two winds on the bass strings and two or three on the trebles - and they won't slip!
 This works good for nylon strings too but you need about three or four winds.

 This is not the way to put strings on.
 The figure 8 winding on the first string won't hold much better than a simple kink and there aren't enough windings around the post.
 This string will loosen or break and leave a difficult job to remove it.
-A special tool will be needed and blood loss or damge to the guitar is a good possibility.
+A special tool will be needed and blood loss or damage to the guitar is a good possibility.

 The photo also shows the location of the truss rod cover.
 I don't use adjustable truss rods, anymore.
 Now I use a high modulus graphite truss system and pre-tension the neck while doing the fretwork.